codahale/veil/docs/src/design/mres.md

 advantage against any individual recipient.
 The elements available for them to analyze and manipulate are the encrypted headers, the random padding, the message ciphertext, and the signature.

-Each recipient's header is an IND-CCA2-secure [`veil.sres`](sres.md) ciphertext, so an attacker can gain no advantage there.
+Each recipient's header is an IND-CCA2 secure [`veil.sres`](sres.md) ciphertext, so an attacker can gain no advantage there.
 Further, the attacker cannot modify the copy of the DEK, the ephemeral public key, or the header length each recipient receives.

-The encrypted headers and padding are IND-CCA2-secure for all recipients, as the authentication tag of the first message block constitutes an AEAD with the encrypted headers and padding as authenticated data.
+The encrypted headers and padding are IND-CCA2 secure for all recipients, as the authentication tag of the first message block constitutes an AEAD with the encrypted headers and padding as authenticated data.
 Any modification of headers for other recipients or of the padding will result in an invalid tag and thus a decryption error.